mustache1up/nicechord-vue/NEXT_STEPS.md

     - hold for chord:
         on: continue chord sound after buttons are released [ok]
         off: chord sound stops immediatelly [ok]
+            - stop sound but keep last chord pressed
     - defaults:
         - hold for harp true
         - hold for chords false
     - starts with random major or minor chord pressed

 - enable touch for chords

+- fade out chord instead of cutting

+- add stop all sounds button on the UI

 ---